j-perry/push-notification-service/README.md

 ## POST */create/push?username=value*

-This endpoint creates a new push notification request to Pushbullet, passing in as a request parameter 'username'.
+This endpoint creates a new push notification request to Pushbullet, passing in as a request parameter ```username```.

 Before creating a new push notification to Pushbullet, it will look up an existing user on the service and then retrieve the corresponding access token.